 Some Hon.
 Senators: Hear, hear!

 Senator Tkachuk: Now we will get the real version.

 Hon.
 Gerald J. Comeau (Deputy Leader of the Government): I never cease to be amazed by the depths of some of my colleagues on the other side.
-I say, "some of my colleagues," not all.
+I say "some of my colleagues," not all.
 I have some great friends on the other side and a huge amount of respect for them.
-I never ceased to be amazed by the depth of poor judgment and game play that some of my colleagues on the other side display.
+I never cease to be amazed by the depth of poor judgment and game play that some of my colleagues on the other side display.
 Obviously, the honourable senator knows he screwed up.

 Senator Tkachuk: That is the nice version.
 He is extricating himself now.

-Senator Comeau: Honourable senators, what happened yesterday can be checked on the audiotapes, and by all means we will have them checked.
+Senator Comeau: Honourable senators, what happened yesterday can be checked on the audio tapes, and by all means we will have them checked.
 When the item, Bill C-311, was called, I said, "reporté" or "stand."
 Senator Grant Mitchell clearly said on the record, "I do not want it to stand."
 He did not deny saying that.